-Besides skin cancers, tumors in the colon and rectum account for approximately one-third of cancer diagnoses in the U.S. The American Cancer Society approximates 145,000 new cases of colorectal cancer (CRC) in 2021.
-Doctors are unclear of specific causes of colorectal cancers, but research does show a connection between asbestos exposure and the development of tumors in the colon.
+Besides skin cancers, tumors in the colon and rectum account for approximately one-third of cancer diagnoses in the U.S. The American Cancer Society estimates 145,000 new cases of colorectal cancer (CRC) in 2021.
+Doctors are unclear of the specific causes of colorectal cancers, but research does show a connection between asbestos exposure and the development of tumors in the colon.

 Organizations that advocate for cancer patients have made March Colorectal Cancer Awareness Month.
 Some raise funds for research or volunteer time at fundraising events, and others provide outlets of medical information and support for patients and their loved ones.
 The population that colorectal cancer affects is large.
 Researchers estimate there will be approximately 52,000 related deaths in 2021.
 That’s why it’s important to raise awareness on colorectal cancer, including its potential causes, treatment, emerging therapies, research, and other helpful topics.
 The more people know, the better they can react, notice symptoms, and potentially get themselves or someone else the medical attention or resources they need.
 Volunteering time or money can also help support researchers and scientists making strides towards the development of new treatments and therapies.

-Cancer that starts in the large intestine, also known as the colon and the last section of the digestive tract.
+Cancer that starts in the large intestine, also known as the colon, is the last section of the digestive tract.
 Other names for it include bowel, colon, and rectal cancer.
 While the disease affects people of all ages, it mostly develops in older adults.
 Early signs of the illness can look like a cluster of cells that bunch up together and form on the inside of the colon.
 This group of cells is called polyps, and they’re considered benign, or noncancerous.

-Doctors aren’t sure what exactly causes most cases of colorectal cancers but know that tumors can develop from changes or mutations in DNA.
+Doctors aren’t sure what exactly causes most cases of colorectal cancers, but they know that tumors can develop from changes or mutations in DNA.
 Cells begin to grow and divide irregularly when DNA is compromised.
 Damaged cells will grow excessively until they build up and accumulate into polyps that can become malignant (cancerous).

 Cell DNA in the colon that’s changed or mutated can cause malignant tumors to form and grow.
 If asbestos is ingested, its tiny fibers could eventually make their way to the colon where they may latch to nearby cells and cause damage to their DNA.
 After a while, the constant scratching and scarring will cause damaged cells to grow out of control.
 Moreover, research has shown colorectal cancer in patients with prolonged exposure to asbestos.